lindelius/php-jwt/README.md

     $accessToken = $jwt->encode(ENCODE_KEY);

 } catch (\Lindelius\JWT\Exception\Exception $exception) {
-    // This catches any exception thrown by the JWT library }
+    // This catches any exception thrown by the library }
 ```